 gouache & pastel on paper, 18” x 12”

-The Humber River is my local riparian zone and it has held my fascination for many moons.
+The Humber River is my local riparian zone.
 Each day brings new visual excitement, for nature conceals as much as it reveals.
-While looking at the summer's low water, I'd see water striders on its surface and watch little fish catching the measly current just below.
+While looking at the summer's low water, I would see water striders on its surface and watch little fish catching the measly current just below.
 My eyes negotiated the detritus of collected leaves and rocks covered in sediment on the murky bottom.
 I would also see reflections of the surrounding trees or often just their crowns on quiescent water.
-Sometimes a water whorl created a pattern that radiated outward, stirring the surface and dizzying the eyes.
-In all this earthly reality, a cloud in the sky would suddenly materialize; its reflection floating on the water so that the river bottom and all life in the water disappeared under the cloud.
+Sometimes, a water whorl created a pattern that radiated outward, stirring the surface and dizzying the eyes.
+In all this earthly reality, a cloud in the sky would suddenly materialize, its reflection floating on the water so that the river bottom and all life in the water disappeared under the cloud.

 oil on canvas, 36” x 36”